 Extremely dependent on blue buff

 Must be near his enemies to damage them.

 Has few escape abilities (Yes, an accurate Q or ultimate could work, but the latter would be quite wasteful)

 Most junglers these days start at wolves or wraiths, but when jungling as Amumu you always want to start at the blue golem.
 The mana regen and cooldown reduction is priceless for the little yordle, whom with blue buff can then proceed to clearing the wolf camp in a jiffy!

 After wolves, he will follow the standard route - wraiths, golems, red buff, and wraiths again, making sure to pick up his Bandage Toss first at lvl 4 when he is ready to gank (see skill order).

 On a side note, make sure that your team is well guarding your blue.
 Due to his dependency on the buff, losing it to the enemy would be DEVASTATING.

 For Items I usually go the standard Cloth Armor and Health Potions x5, although I am aware that many people go Regrowth Pendant to be able to go for a Philosopher's Stone.
 Personally I think this makes Amumu too squishy!

-After my first gank at lvl 4 I take Boots of Speed, and depending on my success rate I will either grab some more pots and return to ganking, or start my Rod of Ages.
+After my first gank at lvl 4 I take Boots, and depending on my success rate I will either grab some more pots and return to ganking, or start my Rod of Ages.

 I try to rush for the Rod.
 The health, mana, and AP all come in handy.
 Together with this variety of stats, and the fact that it needs 10 minutes to charge up, is why I choose it first.
 I always build Catalyst of Aeons first, rather than the Blasting Wand, since this is great for sustain in the jungle and quite frankly the only other reason why i don't go for the Philosopher's.